-The Company's direct-to-consumer ("DTC") loyalty program enables customers to accumulate points based on their spending.
-A portion of revenue is deferred at the time of sale when points are earned and recognized when the loyalty points are redeemed.
+The Company's DTC loyalty program enables customers to accumulate points based on their spending.
+A portion of revenue is deferred at the time of sale when points are earned and recognized when the loyalty program as of June 30, 2024.
+Deferred revenue related to the loyalty program as of the closing of the DTC channel was immaterial.
+Net sales for the period ended June 1, 2024 was \$2.0 million.